Economic Diversity and the Academy: Statistical Science

 As an undergraduate student, there are many aspects of professors that may be perceptible to varying degrees.
 One area that is less likely to be apparent is their childhood socioeconomic background.
 When the topic is broached, it is not unusual to find out that a faculty member had faculty parents or elite educational opportunities.

 This summer I was a faculty advisor in the Summer Program in Biostatistics and Computational Biology (SPBCB) at the Harvard T.H.
 Chan School of Public Health.
 This program recruits diverse undergraduate students, including underrepresented minorities in STEM and those from low socioeconomic backgrounds, to increase the pipeline of diversity entering biostatistics PhD programs.
 I am not an underrepresented minority, but aim to act intentionally to recruit racially and ethnically diverse students into our STEM field.
 I did come from a low socioeconomic background.
-(2017 Edit: I will be a mentor for SPBCB again and join the FACETS program for the first time.)
+(2017 Edit: I was a mentor for SPBCB again and joined the FACETS program for the first time.)